-The primary goal is to reduce the severity of flood risk, damages and risk to human life along the ART to residents, businesses, and critical infrastructure.
-The federal objective of water and related land resources project planning is to contribute to NED consistent with protecting the Nation's environment, pursuant to national environmental statutes, applicable executive orders, and other federal planning requirements.
+The primary goal is to reduce the severity of flood risk, damages, and risk to human life along the ARB to residents, businesses, and critical infrastructure.
+The Federal objective of water and related land resources project planning is to contribute to NED consistent with protecting the Nation's environment, pursuant to national environmental statutes, applicable executive orders, and other federal planning requirements.
 Planning objectives represent desired positive changes to future conditions.
-All of the objectives focus on alternatives within the study area and within the 50-year period of analysis from 2026 to 2076.
+All the objectives focus on alternatives within the study area and within the 50-year period of analysis from 2028 to 2078.
+All references to 2028, 2078, and 2128 hydraulic outputs were calculated using assumptions for 2026, 2076, and 2126 respectively for the purposes of this final report.
 The planning objectives are:

-- reduce risk to human life from flooding; - reduce flood damages from rainfall in the ARB to industrial, commercial, and agricultural facilities and residential and nonresidential structures; - reduce interruption to the nation's transportation corridors, particularly the I-10/I-12 infrastructure; - reduce risks to critical infrastructure (e.g. medical centers, schools, transportation etc.).
+- reduce risk to human life from flooding; - reduce flood damages from rainfall in the ART study area to industrial, commercial, and agricultural facilities and residential and nonresidential structures; - reduce interruption to the nation's transportation corridors, particularly the I-10/I-12 infrastructure: - reduce risks to critical infrastructure (e.g. medical centers, schools, transportation etc.).